What are the most important traits to encourage during a child’s development?

 This exercise involves students interviewing a person of their choice (inside or outside the school) and creating visual representations of what they learned.
 This will encourage students to practice active and compassionate listening, to put themselves in another’s shoes, and to share their stories with others.

-Another exercise that involves sharing stories, this activity instructs each student to select a character from a book they love (or one that you assign) and create a book trailer (similar to a movie trailer) focusing on this character and his or her experiences.
+This involves instructing each student to select a character from a book they love (or one that you assign) and write a short book summary, or synopsis, focusing on this character and his or her experiences.

 This activity will allow students to practice synthesizing events from a person’s life into feelings or needs—an important skill for any future literature and writing courses—as well as effectively relating to others in the real world.

-If students do not have easy access to technology, a write-up can be substituted for the video.
+If students have easy access to technology, a video can be substituted for the speech or write-up.

 A Take-Home Message